webpack/webpack.js.org/src/content/concepts/module-federation.md

 ### Components library as container

 Many applications share a common components library which could be built as a container with each component exposed.
 Each application consumes components from the components library container.
 Changes to the components library can be separately deployed without the need to re-deploy all applications.
 The application automatically uses the up-to-date version of the components library.

+### Further reading

+See the [module-federation-examples](https://github.com/module-federation/module-federation-examples) for a lot of explanations and examples.